ntzm/strict-casts/README.md

 - `toInt`
 - `toFloat`

+All mentioned functions live under the namespace `StrictCasts`.
+This way, before using them, they have to be imported through the `use function` statement.

 ## Why?

 PHP's inbuilt type casting is not strict at all, and will take almost any type and turn it into another, no matter how